 Hardy in USDA Zones 7-9, down to 0° Fahrenheit when established.

-Plant in well-draining soil for best results.
-Alkaline soils can lead to an iron deficiency and yellowing leaves.
-Therefore, planting in acidic to neutral soil is necessary.
+Plant in well-draining acidic soil for best results.
+Alkaline soils may lead to an iron deficiency and yellowing leaves.
+Therefore, planting in acidic to neutral soil is important.

-The Soft Caress Mahonia has medium water requirements, and will require supplementary watering 2-3 times a week while establishing.
-After your plant has a couple growing seasons under its belt, supplemental watering is only needed in times of intense heat and drought.
+Water 2-3 times a week during the first growing season.
+After your plant has a couple growing seasons under its belt, supplemental watering is only necessary in times of intense heat and drought.

 Fertilize in early spring with a balanced, slow-release acidic plant fertilizer.

 First, find an appropriate planting location and stage where your plant(s) will go.
 Dig a hole three times as wide as the pot that your plant came in.
 The hole should be deep enough that the plant sits even with or slightly higher than the ground around it.
 Next, mix your native soil with rich garden soil to provide extra nutrients for your growing plant.
 Alternatively, if your soil is clay-rich, we recommend mixing in pine bark with your native soil at a ratio of about 1:1.
 Place the plant in the hole and fill the hole back with the soil mixture.
 Apply 3-4 inches of mulch around the base of your plant to help it retain moisture throughout the year.

 For a seamless planting, plant 2.5-3 feet apart.
 Otherwise, space them 3.5+ feet apart for space between plantings.

 Try this variety with some other shade-friendly plants, like the Everillo Carex and Florida Sunshine Anise.
 Both of these varieties have bright golden foliage that really brightens up shady spots.
 The Mountain Snow Pieris also handles shade well and features some gorgeous white bell-shaped blossoms in early spring.